I’m going to be honest, a black man writing about a 1950’s Cleaning Schedule seems…

 - Ensure breakfast foods are available and do any make-ahead preparations for it

-Shoot yourself in the headEnjoy an evening of relaxation
+Cry yourself to sleepEnjoy an evening of relaxation

 It’s important to note that this is just the DAILY schedule.